North Valley Bancorp Technical Analysis (NASDAQ:NOVB)

 North Valley Bancorp Bollinger Bands:

 Bollinger Bands developed from the concept of trading bands and can be used to measure the high-low range of North Valley Bancorp stock price relative to previous trades.
-The stock price is trading between the average and the upper band in the context of North Valley Bancorp bollinger bands.
+The stock price is trading between the average and the lower band in the context of North Valley Bancorp bollinger bands.

 North Valley Bancorp Moving Average Convergence Divergence or MACD: